 2. Failure to Recognize the Need for Centralized Data Security

-3. Failure to Assign Responsibility for the Data Itself
+3. Failure to Assign Responsibility for the Data

-4. Failure to Fix Known Vulnerabilities
+4. Failure to Address Known Vulnerabilities

 5. Failure to Prioritize and Leverage Data Activity Monitoring

-Taking Steps to Close Data Security Gaps
+Taking Steps to Close Data Security Pitfalls

 There is nothing easy about securing sensitive data to combat today’s threat landscape, but companies can take steps to ensure that they are devoting the right resources to their data protection strategy.
-Few organizations, however, can afford all the security measures they would like to have.
-When resources and budgets are limited, it is of paramount importance to prioritize and leverage the resources they do have.

 When starting on a data security journey, you need to size and scope your monitoring efforts to properly address the requirements and risks.
 This activity often involves adopting a phased approach that enables development and scaling best practices across your enterprise.
 Moreover, it’s critical to have conversations with key business and IT stakeholders early in the process to understand short-term and long-term business objectives.